Spicy Peanut Noodles. Chewy wide noodles smothered in a spicy, nutty savory sauce. Ready in 10 minutes and vegan!

 This dish will last up to 4 days stored in an airtight container in the fridge.
 To reheat, microwave for 2-3 minutes or reheat on the stovetop in a pan on medium heat until hot.

 If you don’t like peanuts or you’re allergic to them, omit the peanut butter and you’ll have simple Chili Garlic Oil Noodles!

 Any Asian grocer will carry them in the dried noodle aisle.
-If you don't have an Asian grocer nearby, feel free to substitute with any wheat noodles that you enjoy!
 They're also called "dough sliced wheat noodles".
+If you don't have an Asian grocer nearby, feel free to substitute with any noodles that you enjoy, such ramen or udon noodles!

 Other recipes you may like!

 - Chili Garlic Ramen

 - 1 ½ tablespoon Sichuan red pepper flakes or gochugaru (Korean hot pepper flakes)